alexyalo/graphql-typescript-jwt-redis-api/README.md

 ## Run Tests on your host machine
 If you want to run the tests in your host machine instead of inside the Docker then folow this.
 This project was built in the LTS Node version 10.16.3, so please use `nvm` to switch your node version to this.
-Go to the root folder of the project and run this
+Then go to the root folder of the project and run this
 ```
 $ npm install
 $ npm run test